Sandy D. Jap

 She is on the editorial review boards at the Journal of Marketing Research, International Journal of Research in Marketing, Marketing Letters.

 She joined Goizueta in 2001 after being on the Management Science faculty at the Sloan School at MIT.
-She was a visiting faculty member at the Wharton School at UPenn from 2008-2009.
+She was a visiting faculty member at the Wharton School at the University of Pennsylvania from 2008-2009.

 In 2010, she co-launched the Marketing Analytics Initiative or Emory MAC (http://www.goizueta.emory.edu/marketinganalytics/), a center to facilitate research collaborations between industry and faculty and equip students in state-of-the-art analytical techniques.

-At Goizueta, Sandy has taught a variety of classes for BBAs and MBAs ranging from the core classes in marketing, marketing strategy, marketing and the Internet, customer relationship management, the MAC fieldwork class, and marketing channel strategy.
+At Goizueta, Sandy has taught a variety of classes for BBAs and MBAs ranging from the core classes in marketing, marketing strategy, retailing, customer relationship management, marketing and the Internet, the MAC fieldwork class, and marketing channel strategy.
 She has also taught various PhD seminars in customer management, marketing strategy 1 and 2, and a variety of advanced topics.